-The idyllic dream of sitting on a pristine, powder-white beach, with the sunshine warming your body and soul, becomes a reality on a cruise to the Caribbean.
-Stare out to crystal-clear seas and take in the stunning vista, with a cocktail in hand – this amazing array of islands is the gift that keeps on giving.
+The idyllic dream of sitting on a pristine, powder-white beach, with the sunshine warming your body and soul, becomes a reality on Caribbean cruises.
+Stare out to clear turquoise waters and take in the stunning vista, with a cocktail in hand – this amazing array of islands is the gift that keeps on giving.
 With such diversity and charm, there really is only one way to see it all – by sailing around on your luxury liner, dropping anchor in various picturesque ports.

 While the surroundings are unmistakably Caribbean, the ambiance is decidedly British.
 Victorian architecture can be found throughout the city, stretching onto stunning white beaches.
 Soak up local flavour with tequila or rum tastings, cooking schools or culinary tours.
 The resurgence in the popularity of pirates has led to sailing adventures, historical tours and even pirate-themed tourist destinations.